sslab-gatech/portal/how-to-map-trusted-untrusted-page-to-realm-RMM-part.md

 As shown in the code, RMI for mapping the NS memory doesn't require a physical page address because host_s2tte already provides the address and additional attributes required to map IPA.
 When the target s2tte RIPAS is set as unassigned, it can create valid s2tte for untrusted mapping.
+Because there is no RIPAS for untrusted IPA, regardless it is EMPTY or RAM, it adds same flags to S2TTE.

 ```cpp
 /*